Combat Organized Retail Crime with a Retail Loss Prevention Protocol

 The most sophisticated organized retail crime rings may use a variety of the methods above.
 While, on a daily basis, the shrinkage may not look like much, over a period of weeks or months, an efficient, well-organized retail theft group can have a huge impact on your business and your bottom line.

 How to Fight Organized Retail Crime

 If criminals wore old-fashioned mustaches, black hats, and eye patches, they'd be easy to catch.
 Unfortunately, criminals are rarely so accommodating.
 The good news is that there are proactive steps you can take to help deter them and prevent shrinkage.
 First, hidden cameras in areas even the most dedicated criminal wouldn't think to look, like air vents or smoke detectors, can give you more eyes and help you catch more illicit activity.
+Hidden cameras give retail store owners and managers extra insight about activities that might otherwise go unseen.
 Sound auditing practices and switching out employees' locations and tasks on an unpredictable schedule reduces the likelihood of an employee and an accomplice linking up.
 Finally, engaging all employees as active front-line loss prevention by encouraging vigilance and reporting of things that just don't look quite right are steps that can help reduce shrinkage.